Elsa Hosk Shows Off Her Well-Toned Derriere In New Victoria’s Secret Photo Shoot

 Within a few hours of having been posted, the video racked up more than 427,000 views and more than a thousand comments wherein fans and followers couldn’t contain their excitement and praised the model’s sexy body by using explicit words and phrases.

-Commenting on the video, one fans wrote that he can’t believe his eyes.
+Commenting on the video, one fan wrote that he can’t believe his eyes.
 Another one agreed and said that it’s hard to believe that anyone could be this sexy.
-Another fan said that her legs are so well-toned that they look almost unreal, while a female follower said that Elsa looks like a real-life Barbie Doll, implying that she is flawless in every sense.
+Another fan said that her legs are so well-toned that they look almost unreal, while a female follower said that Elsa looks like a real-life Barbie doll, implying that she is flawless in every sense.

 Prior to posting the said video, Elsa treated her fans to a set of pics wherein she could be seen donning a black lacy bra.
 As The Inquisitr previously reported, Elsa’s skimpy bra provided a generous view of her perky breasts that left her fans drooling over the pics and they were left asking for more.

-Apart from the video, Elsa also posted a series of Instagram Stories wherein she could be seen performing some strenuous exercises, which shows why she has such a perfect figure.
-According to an article by Marie Claire, Elsa was a professional basketball player before becoming a model, which explains why she has such an amazing height.
+Apart from the video, Elsa also posted a series of Instagram Stories wherein she can be seen performing some strenuous exercises, which shows why she has such a perfect figure.
+According to an article by Marie Claire, Elsa was a professional basketball player before becoming a model.

-In the interview, she also opened up about her workout regimen and revealed that she loves boxing, and tries to mix it up with other types of workouts as much as she can.
+In the interview, she also opened up about her workout regimen and revealed that she loves boxing and tries to mix it up with other types of workouts as much as she can.

 “Boxing makes you kind of tight, so it’s really good to mix that with barre, pilates, or something that’ll stretch you out and make you longer.
 I’m not the person that loves to be in the gym so much.
 I like to mix it up as much as possible, otherwise I’ll get bored.”